ZanderCowboy/verbose-adventure/middleware/README.md

 # verbose-adventure MiddleWare

-A Jave HTTP server with a gRPC client to talk to the Python Backend on behalf of the Flutter Frontend
+A Java HTTP server with a gRPC client to talk to the Python Backend on behalf of the Flutter Frontend